Love Will Turn You Around

-Love Will Turn You Around is the thirteenth studio album by Kenny Rogers, released in 1982.
+Love Will Turn You Around is the thirteenth studio album by American singer Kenny Rogers, released in 1982.

 The title cut was the debut single and charted well, reaching #1 on the U.S. and Canadian country charts and adult contemporary charts, and #13 on the Hot 100 chart.
 The other single, "A Love Song", didn't fare as well, only reaching #47 on the Billboard Hot 100.
 It was, however, #1 in Canada and #3 on the U.S. Country chart.

 The album peaked at #34 on the Billboard 200 charts.
 The album has been certified Platinum in both the U.S. and Canada.